QuantEcon/lecture-source-jl/rst_files/markov_asset.rst

 * The price of an endowment stream

-* A consol (a type of bond issued by the UK government in the 19th century)
+* A consol (a variety of bond issued by the UK government in the 19th century)

 * Call options on a consol